Azure-Terraform/terraform-azurerm-terraform-enterprise-instance/README.md

 }
 ```

-**Note**: the Service Principal needs access to the subscription that contains the DNS zone where the TFE record will be created.
-This may or may not be the same subscription that contains TFE itself, so be mindful of that when setting up the permissions of the Service Principal.
+**Note**: the Service Principal needs access to the subscription that contains the DNS zone where the TFE **vanity** record will be created.
+This is probably **not** the same subscription that contains TFE itself, so be mindful of that when setting up the permissions of the Service Principal.

 ## Setup overview